 - Once the scallops have marinated, place the remaining sugar in a small, shallow bowl.
 Remove each scallop from the miso marinade and shake to remove as much marinade as possible, then dip one side of the scallop in the sugar and remove to the same plate you used earlier.
 Reserve the marinade to cook into a sauce.

 - Heat oil in a large skillet over medium heat until very hot, about 1 to 2 minutes.
 Place the scallops, sugar-side down, in a single layer on the skillet.
 Let cook, without touching, for 2 minutes.
 The bottoms should be well-browned and caramelized.
 Using a fish spatula, loosen and flip each scallop.
 Cook for 1-2 minutes longer, then remove to a plate.

 - Add the remaining 1 tablespoon mirin and 1 tablespoon sake to the pan, then add the reserved marinade.
 Cook for about 30-60 seconds, scraping up any brown bits from the scallops, until sauce darkens slightly.
 Pour over scallops as desired, garnish with sliced scallions, and enjoy immediately.

-This method is best suited to wet scallops, because the sugar crust will help caramelize the bottoms even with the moisture that will release from the scallops as they cook.
+Dry scallops are always the better choice if you can find them, since they're not soaked in water or treated with preservatives and therefore have the purest and freshest flavor.
+But because wet scallops are what I most often come across, this method has been tweaked for them -- the sugar crust will help caramelize the bottoms even with the moisture that will release from the scallops as they cook.
 If using dry scallops, feel free to skip dipping the scallops in sugar and add another teaspoon or two of sugar directly into the marinade instead.